ibrahimmohamed3/sqlalchemy_challenge/README.md

 [Go Back to the top]
 ## Technology Used
-* Python - which was used to build the code.
+* Python - which was used to execute the code.

 ## Licence